stoplightio/spectral/docs/getting-started/3-rulesets.md

         match: "^(\/|[a-z0-9-.]+|{[a-zA-Z0-9_]+})+$"
 ```

-Spectral has [built-in functions](../reference/functions.md) such as `truthy` or `pattern`, which can be used to power rules.
+The example above is a single rule that looks at all the `paths` to make sure they are kebab-case (lower-case and separated with hyphens).

-Rules then target certain chunks of the JSON/YAML with the `given` keyword, which is a [JSONPath](http://jsonpath.com/) (actually, we use [JSONPath Plus](https://www.npmjs.com/package/jsonpath-plus)).
+The `given` keyword tells Spectral what part of the JSON or YAML file to target by using [JSONPath](http://jsonpath.com/) (Spectral uses [JSONPath Plus](https://www.npmjs.com/package/jsonpath-plus)).

-The example above adds a single rule that looks at the root level `tags` object's children to make sure they all have a `description` property.
+The `then` property includes the `function` type and options that tells Spectral how to apply the function to the JSON or YAML file, and make sure that the rule is being followed or not.
+Spectral has a set of [built-in functions](../reference/functions.md) such as `truthy` or `pattern`, which can be used to power rules.

 ### JSONPath Plus

-As mentioned, spectral is using JSONPath Plus which expands on the original JSONPath specification to add some additional operators and makes explicit some behaviors the original did not spell out.
+As mentioned, Spectral uses JSONPath Plus which expands on the original JSONPath specification to add some additional operators and makes explicit some behaviors the original did not spell out.

 Here are some convenient **additions or elaborations**: